 RETAIN EXISTING HOUSING UNITS, AND PROMOTE SAFETY AND MAINTENANCE STANDARDS, WITHOUT JEOPARDIZING AFFORDABILITY.

 19. The City should develop an effective enforcement program for short term rentals.
 The enforcement program should serve the existing law's goal in protecting the housing supply from conversion to commercial hotels.
 The Planning Department should conduct a study on the impact of short term rentals on the broader housing supply in the city, focusing especially on neighborhoods with greater levels of short term rentals.
 Based on this study and evaluation of the enforcement program, the City shall revisit the law as understanding of these impacts expand.

-Lead Agency:Planning DepartmentFunding Source:Not requiredSchedule:The Planning Department will aim to have study completed by 2015.
+Funding Source: Schedule: The Planning Department will aim to have study completed by 20XX.